Jose Canseco

 José Canseco Capas Jr. (born July 2, 1964) is a Cuban-American former professional baseball outfielder and designated hitter who played 17 seasons in Major League Baseball (MLB).
 During his time with the Oakland Athletics, he established himself as one of the premier power hitters in the game.
 He won the Rookie of the Year (1986), and Most Valuable Player award (1988), and was a six-time All-Star.
 Canseco is a two-time World Series champion with the Oakland Athletics (1989) and the New York Yankees (2000).

 In 1988, Canseco became the first player in MLB history to hit 40 home runs and steal 40 bases in one season.
 He won the Silver Slugger Award four times: three as an American League (AL) outfielder (1988, 1990, 1991), and once as a designated hitter (1998).
 He ranks fourth all-time in Athletics history with 254 home runs and is one of 14 players in MLB history with 400 home runs and 200 stolen bases.
 Despite many injuries during the later part of his career, Canseco averaged 40 home runs, 120 runs batted in, and 102 runs scored every 162 games, playing a total of 1,887 games in 17 seasons with seven different teams.
 His 462 career home runs are the 12th-highest total in AL history and the 2nd most in MLB history for a player with less than 2,000 games played.
-For the length of his career (1985-2001) Canseco had the 3rd most home runs in Major League Baseball, behind only Mark McGwire (583) and Barry Bonds (567).
+For the length of his career (1985-2001) Canseco had the 3rd most home runs in all of Major League Baseball, behind only Mark McGwire (583) and Barry Bonds (567).
+He is the 7th lowest drafted player (15th round, 392nd pick in 1982) in MLB history ever to win an MVP Award.
+From the day of his debut until his last game in MLB (September 5, 1985, until his last career game on October 6, 2001), no one hit more home runs in the American League than Canseco.

 Canseco admitted using performance-enhancing drugs during his major-league playing career, and in 2005 wrote a tell-all book, Juiced: Wild Times, Rampant 'Roids, Smash Hits & How Baseball Got Big, in which he said that the vast majority of MLB players use steroids.
 After retiring from MLB, he also competed in boxing and mixed martial arts.